bentoml/BentoML/docs/source/concepts/model.rst

 Batching
 --------

-For model inference calls that supports handling a batched input, it is recommended to enable batching for the target model signature.
-By doing this, ``runner.run`` calls made from multiple Service workers can be dynamically merged to a larger batch and run as one inference call in the Runner worker.
+For model inference calls that supports taking a batch input, it is recommended to enable batching for the target model signature.
+In which case, :code:`runner#run` calls made from multiple Service workers can be dynamically merged to a larger batch and run as one inference call in the runner worker.
 Here's an example:

 .. code-block:: python
    :emphasize-lines: 4-9,14

     bentoml.pytorch.save_model(
-        "demo_mnist",  # Model name in the local Model Store trained_model,  # Model instance being saved
+        "demo_mnist",  # model name in the local model store trained_model,  # model instance being saved
-        signatures={   # Model signatures for Runner inference "__call__": {
+        signatures={   # model signatures for runner inference "__call__": {
                 "batchable": True,
                 "batch_dim": 0,